-Notably, previous studies have shown that nonequilibrium environments can enhance various of quantum correlations, including the quantum entanglement \cite{yu2004finite,carvalho2004decoherence,harlender2022transfer,wang2018steady}, quantum discord \cite{mazzola2010sudden,li2021quantum,radhakrishnan2020multipartite}, quantum steering \cite{zhang2021asymmetric}, Bell nonlocality \cite{zhang2021entanglement}, and temporal correlations \cite{castillo2013enhanced,zhang2020influence}.
-We consider QET under steady-state conditions, where, after completing a total protocol, the environment has “cooled” the system back to its initial state.
-Nonequilibrium steady states exhibit properties distinct from equilibrium cases \cite{wu2011quantum,lambert2007nonequilibrium,quiroga2007nonequilibrium,sinaysky2008dynamics}.
-We apply the Bloch–Redfield master equation to describe the nonequilibrium two-qubit model, which enables us to simulate changes in energy output due to temperature or chemical potential differences between the baths \cite{PhysRev.105.1206,redfield1957theory,redfield1996relaxation,ishizaki2009adequacy,lee2015coherent,novoderezhkin2004coherent,jeske2015bloch}.
-Compared with the Lindblad master equation, the Bloch–Redfield equation, without the secular approximation, provides a more accurate description of nonequilibrium steady states \cite{zhang2014curl,li2015steady,huangfu2018steady,zhang2015landscape,zhang2015shape,wang2018coherence,guarnieri2018steady}.
-The limitations of the Redfield equation regarding density-matrix positivity and methods to mitigate this issue are discussed in \cite{ishizaki2009adequacy,jeske2015bloch,spohn1980kinetic,suarez1992memory}.
-Additionally, we consider the effect of detuning between the system energy levels, which can enhance nonequilibrium effects.
+Here we consider QET in a two-qubit model where each qubit interacts only with its own environment, and we investigate how equilibrium and nonequilibrium reservoirs can be exploited to improve QET performance.
+Notably, previous studies have shown that nonequilibrium environments can enhance various quantum correlations, including entanglement \cite{yu2004finite,carvalho2004decoherence,harlender2022transfer,wang2018steady}, quantum discord \cite{mazzola2010sudden,li2021quantum,radhakrishnan2020multipartite}, quantum steering \cite{zhang2021asymmetric}, Bell nonlocality \cite{zhang2021entanglement}, and temporal correlations \cite{castillo2013enhanced,zhang2020influence}.
+Nonequilibrium steady states exhibit properties distinct from equilibrium states \cite{wu2011quantum,lambert2007nonequilibrium,quiroga2007nonequilibrium,sinaysky2008dynamics}.
+We adopt the Bloch--Redfield master equation to describe the nonequilibrium two-qubit model, which allows us to analyze changes in energy output induced by temperature or chemical-potential differences between the baths \cite{PhysRev.105.1206,redfield1957theory,redfield1996relaxation,ishizaki2009adequacy,lee2015coherent,novoderezhkin2004coherent,jeske2015bloch}.
+Compared with secular Lindblad-type treatments, the Bloch--Redfield equation without the secular approximation retains additional couplings between populations and coherences and is therefore better suited to describing biased steady states in the present setting \cite{zhang2014curl,li2015steady,huangfu2018steady,zhang2015landscape,zhang2015shape,wang2018coherence,guarnieri2018steady}.
+Its known limitations regarding density-matrix positivity, as well as standard strategies for mitigating such issues, have been discussed extensively in the literature \cite{ishizaki2009adequacy,jeske2015bloch,spohn1980kinetic,suarez1992memory}.
+Additionally, we consider the effect of detuning between the qubit energy levels, which can further enhance nonequilibrium effects.